What is copyright?

 Copyright legislation protects a range of material including literary works (e.g. books, journals, newspapers), dramatic works (e.g. plays), music, artworks (including photographs), and audio-visual material (e.g. sound recordings, film, TV programs).

 To be protected by copyright, a work must be ‘original’ and expressed in a material form.
 To be considered ‘original’, the creator of the work must have exercised some skill, ingenuity, and labour in making the work.
 Copyright does not protect ideas – it protects the expression of the thought, not the idea itself.

 Under Australian law material is automatically protected by copyright.
 Copyright owners do not need to register their work and the material does not need to have the © copyright symbol on it to be protected.
-The duration of copyright protection varies depending on the type of material, its country or origin, and when it was made.
+Copyright generally lasts for the life of the creator plus 70 years.

 Copyright holders have certain exclusive rights in relation to their works:

 - The right to copy the work (e.g. photocopy, print, download, scan)

 - The right to communicate the work to the public (e.g. make it available online)